Djenné-Djenno: Agriculture and urban organization

-Historically, the Inland Niger Delta has been an ideal location for the mass production of staples such as rice, millet and vegetables due to its predictable floods and summer rains.
+Historically, the Inland Niger Delta has been an ideal location for the mass production of staples such as rice, millet and vegetables due to its floods and summer rains.
+These can, however, be unpredictable from year to year.
 Many believe this area was the leader in African rice domestication, however more research is needed.
-Along with this, evidence for domestic cow, sheep and goat cultivation is present at the site.
-The land surrounding Djenné-Djenno lent itself to such high-yielding crops due to its mixture of highland and floodplain soils at different elevations that allowed floodwater farming of rice.
-Moreover, the Djenné-Djenno site lies in close proximity to dune landscape, which allows for necessary recreation needed for keeping cattle in floodplain environments.
+Along with agriculture, domestic cow, sheep and goat are present at the site.
+The land surrounding Djenné-Djeno lent itself to such high-yielding crops due to its mixture of highland and floodplain soils at different elevations that allowed floodwater farming of rice.
+Moreover, the Djenné-Djeno site lies in close proximity to dunes, where cattle can be moved during the annual floods, and millet can be cultivated.
 Overall, the diversified sources of food provided food security that allowed for permanent settlement in a region of volatile climate.
-It is believed that this food production, especially that of African rice, was one of the main contributors to population rise in the city of Djenné-Djenno and was widely exported to nearby centers (including Timbuktu).
-Many believe that domestic rice was introduced from areas outside the Delta, but the idea that it could not have been manipulated all over the region should not be rejected without further evidence.
-It is hypothesized that after the decline in aquatic resources we see being exploited in phase I, people adapted by cultivating rice, causing this population explosion.
+It is believed that this food production, especially that of African rice, was one of the main contributors to population rise in the city of Djenné-Djeno and was widely exported to nearby centers (including Timbuktu).

-The Djenné-Djenno urban complex consists of 40 mounds within a four-kilometer radius.
+The Djenné-Djeno urban complex consists of 40 mounds within a four-kilometer radius.
 The configuration of the mounds helped “segmented” communities to surmount the ecological challenges caused by the volatile weather patterns characteristic of the Middle Niger.
-The fact that the mounds were disjointed allowed communities to specialize their trade while the relative proximity of the mound facilitated the exchange of goods and services between these communities.
-It is believed that instead of a ruling elite, Djenné-Djenno split power between corporate groups and this can be seen with the clustered organization at the site.
-This means that unlike places like Egypt, Djenné-Djenno was not highly stratified and evidence for a very wealthy ruling class has never been found.
-This urban configuration incentivized peaceful reciprocity between the communities, which in turn caused the communities to specialize further leading to the prosperity of the community as a whole.
+The fact that the mounds remained spatially separate allowed communities to specialize their trade while the relative proximity of the mounds facilitated the exchange of goods and services between these communities.
+It is believed that instead of a ruling elite, Djenné-Djeno split power between corporate groups and this is reflected in the clustered organization at the site.
+This means that unlike places like Egypt, Djenné-Djeno was not highly stratified and evidence for a very wealthy ruling class has never been found.
+This urban configuration incentivized peaceful reciprocity between the communities, which in turn caused the communities to specialize, further leading to the prosperity of the community as a whole.
 It is hypothesized that clusters held people of similar ethnic groups and craft specializations, which would set the city up for extensive trade and growth.